edit

 Building from Source

 • You need a recent feature that is not in a packaged release yet.
-Then you will most likely have to build all of Dune from source.

 • You need one or more extension modules that do not exist in packaged form.
 Then you can mix a package-based installation of the modules that are packaged with an installation from source of the others.